-Under this activity, a vacant or deteriorated structure may be purchased and rehabilitated, or it may be demolished if conditions dictate in order to construct a new home on the lot.
-The home will then be sold to an eligible low or moderate income first-time homebuyer.
-While these efforts are concentrated in designated revitalization neighborhoods, they may also be completed at scattered sites within the Salisbury City Limits.
+Similar to the CDBG program, vacant and deteriorated structures are purchased and rehabilitated, or they may be demolished and new homes built when site conditions require it.
+The home will then be sold to an eligible low to moderate income first-time homebuyer.
+While these efforts are concentrated in selected neighborhoods, projects may also be completed at scattered sites within the city's jurisdiction.